-- 1. ACT scores (less than 3 years old) of 21+ in math allows for placement into MA116 or MA206 - 2.
-SAT scores (less than 3 years old) of 530+ in math allows for placement into MA116 or MA206 - 3.
+- 1. ACT scores (less than 3 years old) of 21+ in mathematics allows for placement into MA116 or MA206 - 2.
+SAT scores (less than 3 years old) of 530+ in mathematics allows for placement into MA116 or MA206 - 3.
 Students whose ACT or SAT scores do not place them into MA116 or MA206 must take the Accuplacer exam to determine appropriate placement - 4.
-Transfer credits in math from another college must be reviewed by the BMCC Registrar and Department Chair.
-Students with math credit who wish to pursue further math courses at BMCC may do so if their pre-requisite courses are not more than three years old.
-If the student's math pre-requisite courses are more than three years old, the student must take the departmental exam or the math placement exam to determine eligibility for prospective math course enrollment.
+Transfer credits in mathematics from another college must be reviewed by the BMCC Registrar and Department Chair.
+Students with mathematics credit who wish to pursue further mathematics courses at BMCC may do so if their pre-requisite courses are not more than three years old.
+If the student's mathematics prerequisite courses are more than three years old, the student must take the departmental exam or the mathematics placement exam to determine eligibility for prospective mathematics course enrollment.